marek-guran/Raspberry-Pi-Monitoring/README.md

 12. In android studio select in top bar: Tools - Firebase - Realtime Database - Get started KOTLIN - login, pick your project and it should be done
 13. To create android app you have 2 options: 1.
 On top bar there is Build - build bunde/apk - build apk, once this is done you click locate on pop up menu that will show up in bottom right corner and manually install this app.
 2. Second option is opening developer options, enable usb debugging and plugging in phone into PC, on phone enable pop up if you get one and in android studio click green arrow Run app and you are done

+NOTE: The python script is meant to be run on device that has in it running Pi Hole, you will need to modify the localhost to IP on your local network with pi hole if you are not gonna run it on that particular device.

 # Current state images
 TBA